Reconnection-Driven Turbulent Fluctuations in the Magnetically Dominated Collisionless Regime: Results

 \subsection{Statistical characterization via second order structure functions}

 To quantitatively characterize the reconnection-driven fluctuations, we compute the second-order structure functions of velocity and magnetic field along the $x$, $y$, and $z$ directions, focusing on the reconnection region, Here, we define the “reconnection region” as the volume satisfying a criterion based on a mixing factor \citep{Daughton14,Rowan17,zhang_sironi_21} between the two oppositely-directed inflows toward the midplane.
-Particles originating from above and below the midplane are classified as two distinct populations, and the reconnection region is defined as the volume where both populations contribute at least 1\% to the local plasma density.
+Particles originating from above and below the midplane are classified as two distinct populations, and the reconnection region is defined as the volume where both populations contribute at least 15\% to the local plasma density.
+Tests of using thresholds of 10\% and 20\% are given in the Appendix's Figs.~\ref{fig:sf_slope_005_th10} and \ref{fig:sf_slope_005_th20}.

 For a general vector field $\pmb{f}(x,y,z)$ (either the velocity $\pmb{v}$ or magnetic field $\pmb{B}$) within the reconnection region, we define: